What does all this rain mean for your citrus trees?

 Signs of Over-Watering

-Leaf curling: With too much moisture, air isn’t able to properly circulate throughout your tree, resulting in a rumpling of the outer edges of your citrus leaves
+Leaf curling: With too much moisture, the air isn’t able to properly circulate throughout your tree, resulting in a rumpling of the outer edges of your citrus leaves

 Leaf discoloration: If your leaves are looking pale and yellowish-green, the roots of your trees may be waterlogged, meaning that the proper amount of nutrients isn’t able to be distributed